LeeWooBin-ctrl/Project-6/README.md

-# Transformers for Medical AI
+# Transformers for Medical AI(Project 6)

-## Overview
+## Project Summary

-We applied Vision Transformers (ViT, BEiT, Swin) to the CheXpert dataset to detect 14 chest-related conditions.
+We utilized the CheXpert dataset, a large collection of chest X-rays, to explore the diagnostic performance of three Vision Transformer models—ViT, BEiT, and Swin.
+These models were trained to classify 14 labeled thoracic diseases, and we further aimed to visualize the model’s decision-making process using heatmaps that highlight the affected areas in the images.

 ## Model Comparison
 | Model | Test Accuracy | Test Loss |